jopereira/jopereira.github.io/_pages/about.md

 I am a Research Coordinator at the [High-Assurance Software Laboratory](https://www.inesctec.pt/en/centres/haslab), a research center of [INESC&nbsp;TEC](https://www.inesctec.pt) and [University of Minho](http://www.uminho.pt), and an Associate Professor at the [Department of Informatics](http://www.di.uminho.pt) of [University of Minho](http://www.uminho.pt).

-My work focuses on **dependable distributed systems**.
-I am interested mainly in **data management**, including storage systems, replication and transactions, polyglot systems and polystores (see [CloudMdsQL](http://dx.doi.org/10.1007/s10619-015-7185-y) and [TiQuE](http://vldb.org/pvldb/volumes/16/paper/TiQuE%3A%20Improving%20the%20Transactional%20Performance%20of%20Analytical%20Systems%20for%20True%20Hybrid%20Workloads)), and in **group communication**, including consensus and gossip-based protocols for large-scale systems (see [HyParView](http://dx.doi.org/10.1109/DSN.2007.56) and [PlumTree](http://dx.doi.org/10.1109/SRDS.2007.27)).
-I am also interested in tools for testing, evaluating, and monitoring distributed systems.
+My work focuses on [distributed databases](https://dbr-haslab.github.io/) and [storage systems](https://dsr-haslab.github.io/).
+I am interested mainly in **replication and transactions** in HTAP and polyglot systems (see [CRDVs](http://dx.doi.org/10.1145/3709675) and [TiQuE](http://vldb.org/pvldb/volumes/16/paper/TiQuE%3A%20Improving%20the%20Transactional%20Performance%20of%20Analytical%20Systems%20for%20True%20Hybrid%20Workloads)), and in **distributed agreement**, including consensus and gossip-based protocols for large-scale systems (see [HyParView](http://dx.doi.org/10.1109/DSN.2007.56) and [PlumTree](http://dx.doi.org/10.1109/SRDS.2007.27)).
+I am also interested in tools for testing, evaluating, and monitoring distributed systems (see [Horus](http://dx.doi.org/10.1109/DSN48987.2021.00035) and [LazyFS](http://dx.doi.org/10.14778/3681954.3681980)).

 ## News